lamhq/tech-notes/devops/aws/4-storage/2-object-storage.md

 ### Amazon S3 Intelligent-Tiering

+S3 Intelligent-Tiering is designed to optimize storage costs by automatically moving data to the most cost-effective access tier when access patterns change.

+There are no retrieval charges in S3 Intelligent-Tiering.
+S3 Intelligent-Tiering has no minimum eligible object size, but objects smaller than 128 KB are not eligible for automatic tiering.

 - Ideal for data with unknown or changing access patterns
 - Requires a small monthly monitoring and automation fee per object
 - Automatically moves your data to the most cost-effective storage tier based on frequency of access.